HelloWorld-1017/HelloWorld-1017.github.io/_posts/latex/figure/2023-10-03-Multi-figure-Layout.md

 <br>

-# `minipage` environment
+# `minipage` + `\includegraphics`

-Using `minipage` environment is another way to organise figures, and I think this is a better approach as it is convenient for sub-figures to share a label horizontally or vertically:
+Using `minipage` environment is another way to organize figures, and I think this is a better approach as it is convenient for sub-figures to share a label horizontally or vertically:

 ```latex
 \documentclass{article}